 - Sports team: if you were part of a University sports team you should definitely highlight that along with the achievements of the team.
 This will highlight your ability to work with others.

 - Side businesses: if you have set up a side business with friends at University you should mention it along with the number of customers / revenue you have managed to achieve.
 This will show your ability to take initiatives.

 - Writing / arts: if you enjoy writing or any other art form and have published your work or have some kind of followership you should also not hesitate to mention it.
 This will help showcase your creativity.

 Finally, you should focus the last section of your resume on additional skills you master.
 Our recommendation here is to keep things simple and to list the foreign languages and programming languages you master.
 For each language you should specify your level of proficiency.

-By signing up to this service, you will be matched with a former Resume screener from McKinsey, BCG or Bain.
-They will assess the existing version of your resume and work with you to improve it and make sure you get interviews with top consulting firms.
+By signing up to this service, you will be matched with a former Resume screener from a top consulting firm.
+They will assess the existing version of your resume and work with you to improve it and make sure you get interviews.

-So far, everyone who has used the service got invited to interviews.
+So far, more than 80% of candidates who have used the service got invited to interviews.
 We know this because we give 50% of their money back to people who don't.
 Check it out, you'll be in good hands!

 Any questions about consulting resumes?